-- 1 Select the snapshots whose scope you want to change. - 2 Set the scope of the snapshots by doing the following: - For each parameter you want to include, click the corresponding Data Type button so that it is scoped (displayed in red). - For each channel you want to include, click the channel so that it is scoped (displayed in red).
+- 1 Make sure the channel is set as needed. - 2 Click Propagate.
+The current data and channel scope is - 3 Set the scope to reflect only those parameters you want to update by doing the following: - · For each parameter you want to update, click the corresponding Data Type button so that it is scoped (displayed in red). - and - - For each channel you want to update, click the channel so that it is scoped (displayed in red).